by Clark Shaeffer

 Everyone knows this phrase; but what’s to it?

-Life – the world.
-Others with the sole intent or purpose to ruin any good experience or life you have.
+Life is the world, others with the sole intent or purpose to ruin any good experience or life you have.

-Lemons – Their weapons, motives and actions.
+Lemons are their weapons, motives and actions.
 Words you hear and bruises you allocate.
 Bad days and terrible weeks.

-Lemonade – It’s what you want.
+Lemonade -is what you want.
 Success, happiness, fulfillment, joy.
 Something sweet made from what’s bitter.

 But the twist – lemonade, to state the obvious, has lemons in it.
 Sliced up and squeezed out.
 It’s not something new entirely!
 Just add two ingredients.

-Sugar – What you like to do.
+Sugar is what you like to do.
 Something not related to lemons at all!
 A good book, a new hobby, exercise, music, something that you like to do and nobody’s going to stop you.
 Other people always by your side.
 Powerful and sweet.

-Water – truly the main ingredient; in lemonade it’s the most prevelant.
+Water is truly the main ingredient; in lemonade it’s the most prevalent.
 Impossible to live without, refreshing and healthy, delicious always.
 Sound like anything you know?